Remember those baby diaper advertisements on TV?

 ~ Gillian Sukachevin, MSPT

 P.S.
-I’ve personally held Beth create the routines she has here on Fit2B for the pelvic floor.
+I’ve personally helped Beth create the routines she has here on Fit2B for the pelvic floor.
 If you’re not sure you’re needing or ready for PF therapy, start with her Basic Breath Work and Pelvic Floor Connections routines.